PhD degree requirements

 Selection of courses: Courses are selected in consultation with the student's supervisor.
 Beyond the breadth requirement, there are no other constraints on course selection.
 We encourage students to select courses that will help them develop a broad knowledge of Mathematics and its applications: appropriate courses are often offered by other departments in the Faculties of Mathematics, Science and Engineering.

 Advisory committee: The program of studies of a PhD student is directed by a PhD advisory committee consisting of the supervisor(s) and two other faculty members.
-This committee should be approved (by the graduate officer) within three terms of enrollment.
-At least one of the two other members should be from (or cross-appointed to) the Department, and one of the members should be from outside the research group of the supervisor(s).
+This committee should be approved (by the graduate officer) within three terms of enrolment.
+At least one of the two other members should be from (or cross-appointed to) the Department, and it is recommended that one of the members be from outside the research group of the supervisor(s).

 Pre-comprehensive seminar: During the third term of enrollment, the candidate will give a 30-minute pre-comprehensive seminar on the proposed research area, emphasizing background material.
 Shortly thereafter the advisory committee shall decide on the background topics that will comprise the candidate's comprehensive exam.
 These topics are normally chosen to extend beyond the specific research project.
 This material should be at the level of a 400-700 course, but need not correspond to a specific course.
 The list of topics (and corresponding examiners) should be submitted to the graduate coordinator not more than two weeks after the pre-comprehensive seminar.
 Once approved by the graduate officer, the list will be provided to the student.